 MIT will match up to 5% of your pay in contributions to the 401(k) Plan.
 You choose how your contributions — and MIT's matching contributions — are invested.
 Plan services are provided by Fidelity Investments.

 Temporary 401(k) Plan relief provisions as a result of the CARES Act

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), signed into law March 27, 2020, introduces temporary relief provisions related to retirement plans.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) introduces temporary relief provisions related to retirement plans.
 MIT 401(k) Plan participants have more freedom to access funds during the current economic crisis without tax penalties.
 See details.